mszula/newcamd-client/README.md

 ## How to

-There are implemented of a few methods which they are able to perform within Newcamd server.
+There are implemented a few methods which they are able to perform within Newcamd server.

 ```ts
 import { connect } from 'newcamd-client';